bndnio/concurrency-mini-problems/README.md

      10    2.8%          Unaccounted
 ```

-We can see in the sequential process we're running far fewer tics in all categories.
+We can see in the sequential process we're running has far fewer tics in all categories.
+Therefore meaning far less time was spent overall, and in every type of routine.
 Because we're not actually doing anything async, adding the async syntax
 likely just add significant overhead.